travelster/DBGallery/fundamentals/sharing.md

 - **Deleted images:** If an image is deleted it will no longer show when the share link is opened.

 The first two items above are relevent only when the "View Info (data details) panel" checkbox was selected in the share setting window above.

+## 3. Using the shares
+Once the share URL is created it may be send in an email, posted in social media apps, or send to colleagues in apps such as Slack or Discord.

 ## Unfurling